ibm-cloud-docs/sap/sap-app-b1.md

 ## Infrastructure options for SAP Business One
 {: #b1-iaas}

-[All the listed servers for SAP Business One on SAP HANA](https://www.sap.com/dmc/exp/2014-09-02-hana-hardware/enEN/#/solutions?filters=iaas;ve:28;v:120){: external} are currently certified for the SLES 12 SP4 operating system only.
+[All the listed servers for SAP Business One on SAP HANA](https://www.sap.com/dmc/exp/2014-09-02-hana-hardware/enEN/#/solutions?filters=iaas;ve:28;v:120){: external} are currently certified for the SLES 12 SP4 and SLES 15 SP1 operating systems only.

 SAP Business One is supported on the following Bare Metal servers:
 - BI.S3.H2.192